In the future, companies measure Return on Experience before Return on Investment. Here is why.

 What you need to stop and start doing

-Here are some things you need to stop doing — and start doing:
+Here are some things you need to stop — and start doing:

-- Let’s stop rewarding departments achieve their own goals and instead reward the entire company for achieving some ROX-related goals.
+- Let’s stop rewarding departments and people for achieving their own goals and instead reward the entire company for achieving ROX-related goals.

 - Stop thinking that the yearly performance interviews will do any good in terms of development.
 Have ongoing conversations instead.
 Give people the opportunity to grow on the go!
 And measuring how many have had a performance interview is not a goal in itself.
 Instead, walk the extra mile to find out if the approach you have chosen strengthens your key behaviors.